How to Dehydrate Peas

 Peas - fresh inside their pods, and shelled

-Dehydrating removes the water content from food, leaving behind the dehydrated foods for long- or short-term storage.
+Dehydrating removes the water content from food, leaving behind the dehydrated foods which are great for long- or short-term storage.

 Dehydrate peas snack?
 (Top question!)